Fishguard and Goodwick

 Fishguard comprises of the old harbour of Lower Town, the main town of Fishguard, perched on the cliff top.
 Lower Town Fishguard is a particularly picturesque village with its cluster of quayside cottages.

 What's in Fishguard and Goodwick?

-Within the Town Hall is the 100ft long Last Invasion Tapestry, telling a humorous and entertaining story in a Bayeux tapestry style of the last invasion of mainland Britain.
+Within the Town Hall is the 100ft long Last Invasion Tapestry, telling a humorous and entertaining story in a Bayeux tapestry style of the last invasion of mainland Britain in 1797.

 4U at Theatr Gwaun shows a changing programme of films and live events.
 There’s a thriving folk music club who hold informal performances in The Ship & Anchor every Tuesday.

 Three miles east of Fishguard is Dyffryn Fernant garden, this 6-acre garden sits in its surroundings extremely well, at the same time managing to incorporate a wide range of planting including a bog garden, ornamental grass field, an exotically planted courtyard and a fernery.

 Food & drink

 Fishguard and Goodwick have a range of interesting pubs, cafés and restaurants as well as deli’s, whole food shops and takeaways.